-Join Bill Ferguson for an in-depth discussion in this video Understanding DNAT, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Understanding DNAT, part of Learning VMware NSX.

 - In the previous section we discussed ESNAT…and as you remember I said that…it's mutually exclusive to DNAT.…They're not the same thing.…So if that's the case then what is DNAT?…Well the purpose of Destination NAT translation…what we affectionately refer to as DNAT…is that it changes the destination address…of a packet to another destination address.…It can change IP addresses and it can change ports as well.…